BountyApplication/BountyBackend/README.md

 # BountyBackend
-Database server application for our bounty kiosk acounting.
+Database server application for our bounty kiosk accounting.

 # Usage/Prerequisites
 This backend is written in Python using Flask.
 First install Python 3.10.x and use